-- Total costs for closing the mine are unrealistic; - No financial guarantees have been stipulated; - There is no liner proposed for the tailings pond; - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit; - There is no safety report available for the public disclosure and competent authorities assessment, in accordance with the legislation in force. - The EIA report does not assess the "Zero Alternative"; - Proposal The Project poses a threat for protected flora and fauna; - S.C.
-Roşia Montană Gold Corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003. - The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the trans-boundary impact in case of accident on some natural important areas such as Koros Maros National Park from Hungary located along the Mureş Valley.
+- The overall costs for mine closure are not realistic; - The financial guarantees have not been established; - There is no liner proposed for the tailings pond; - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit; - There is not a Safety Report submitted for the public consultation; - The EIA report does not assess the "Zero Alternative"; - The Project poses a threat for the protected flora and fauna; - S.C.
+Roşia Montană Gold Corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003. - The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the transboundary impact in case of accident on some natural important areas such as Koros Maros National Park from Hungary located along the Mureş Valley.